MyCoolDev/CompetitiveSudoku/Server/CommsProtocol.md

 ## Push notification
 An update the server send to a client.

+# Encryption
+The protocol should be encrypted, therefore, we'll use rsa encryption for the protocol.
+At the beginning of the connection, the client will send his public key to the server and the server will reply with his public key.

 > [!Note]
 > The protocol should contain keys for encryption and tokens.
 This is something to be thinking on.